Click on a question to see the answer.

-Answer: This can happen if you specify that the software should use required minimum distributions (which is the defalt mode of calculating distributions), but you start distributions before age 70.
+Answer: This can happen if you specify that the software should use required minimum distributions (which is the default mode of calculating distributions), but you start distributions before age 70.

-If you want to show higher distributions, you may override the software's calculation of the lower distributions.
+If you want to show different distributions, you may override the software's calculation of the distributions.